Golf Rules Explained: Putting Green Rules - Golf Monthly Rules

 Previously

-The only damage you can repair is pitch marks and old hole plugs, whether your ball is on or off the green.
+The only damage you could repair on the putting green was either pitch marks or old hole plugs, whether or not your ball was on the green.

 From 2019